Driven by Caitlin Clark mania, women’s basketball soars on sellout crowds

 Iowa Hawkeyes fan Suzanne Moore says being in the stands when Ms. Clark made one of her now-famous “logo 3s” against Minnesota on Feb.
 28 at the sold-out Williams Arena was unreal.

 “Caitlin comes out and she shoots four 3-pointers right away.
 I’m sitting with my friends who are Minnesota fans and we’re just looking at each other and saying, wow, we can’t believe what we’re seeing, you know?
-And then the crowd goes nuts,” recalls Ms. Moore, a retired public health nurse from Albert Lea, Minn.
+And then the crowd goes nuts,” recalls Ms. Moore, a retired public health nurse from Albert Lea, Minnesota.
 Ms. Clark sank eight 3-pointers that night.
 “You just have the feeling that we’re never going to see [a player like] this again,” Ms. Moore adds.

 Less than a week later, as 3.4 million television viewers tuned in to watch, Ms. Clark toppled the NCAA scoring record – men’s and women’s – with a legendary career point total of 3,685.